+Common Stock offered by the Selling Stockholders:

+SLUCKHULUEIS.

+Archer-Daniels-Midland Company 5,514,900 shares

+Other non-management 746,482 shares

+stockholders

+Total 6,261,382 shares

-Common Stock offered by the Selling Stockholders: Archer-Daniels-Midland Company Other non-management stockholders 5,514,900 shares 746,482 shares Total Common Stock to be outstanding 6,261,382 shares after the Offering 27,589,250 shares Use of Proceeds The Company will not receive any of the proceeds of the Offering other than the proceeds, if any, received as a result of the exercise of the Underwriters' over-allotment option.
-Any proceeds received as a result of the exercise of the over-allotment option will be used to reduce borrowings under the Company's revolving credit facility.
-New York Stock Exchange symbol Dividend Policy CHX \$0.015 per share per quarter.
+Common Stock to be outstanding 27,589,250 shares

+after the Offering

+Use of Proceeds The Company will not receive any of the proceeds of the Offering other than the proceeds, if any, received as a result of the exercise of the Underwriters' over- allotment option.
+Any proceeds received as a result of the exercise of the over- allotment option will be used to reduce borrowings under the Company's revolving credit facility.

+New York Stock Exchange symbol СНХ

+Dividend Policy \$0.015 per share per quarter.
 See "Price Range of Common Stock and Dividends."